 You don’t even know how lonely you are.
 Years of ministry have given you a strange sort of relationship-mode that is the enemy of true intimacy.
 Keep working at this.
 People aren’t ministry projects; friendship is worth it, and you need others who can see you for who you are not what you do.
 And though it’s hard to find, believe me, you’re going to need some solid friends around you for what comes next.

-Because, Girl, you have more issues than Vogue.
-Those things you think you’ve dealt with from your past?
+Because, Girl, those things you think you’ve dealt with from your past?
 Yeah, you haven’t.

 And this perfect storm of children and transitions and job moves and family dynamics and illness and financial stress is about to explode all over the place.
 You want to please your husband and please your kids and please your parents and please the church and, above all, please God, and all that pleasing has you working so hard to save your Good Christian life that you’re blind to the danger of losing your soul.